cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

     start_vnc
     ```

-    > VNC service can be accessed via a VNC client via the localhost:1 destination or by accessing the http://localhost:6080/ on your WebBrowser.
+    > VNC service can be accessed via a VNC client via the localhost:1 destination or by accessing the [http://localhost:6080/](http://localhost:6080/) on your WebBrowser.
-    {: .testimonial}

 3. To stop VNC and exit: